DinoChiesa/Apigee-Filter-Policy-List/README.md

 2. copy-paste the [filter-policy-list.user.js](lib/filter-policy-list.user.js) script into place.

-3. Reload the browser tab that is displaying the Proxies list.
+3. Reload the browser tab that is displaying the Proxy Editor.

+4. Click a button to add a new policy.

-4. Done.
+5. Done.

 ## License